arun8796/AWS-notes/dynamodb/README.md

 }
 ```

-Data can be exported as a CSV file.
 DynamoDB support items of up to 400KB in size with a maximum of 35 nested attributes at the same time, no limit on the number of attributes that make up an item is set. **These are hard limits and cannot be changed.**

 ## Pricing